-- All canned foods must be exhibited in clear standard Mason jars, either quarts or pints. - No colored jars can be used. - Jelly and fruit spread products must be exhibited in regulation 1⁄2 pint or pint jelly jars that are sealed without paraffin. - Two-piece metal canning lids (flat lid and band) must be used on all jars s.
+- All canned foods must be exhibited in clear standard Mason jars, either quarts or pints. - No colored jars can be used. - Jelly and fruit spread products must be exhibited in regulation 1⁄2 pint or pint jelly jars that are sealed without paraffin. - Two-piece metal canning lids (flat lid and band) must be ${\sf used}$ on all jar s.